 7. Monitor the make-up of the workforce regarding information such as age, sex, ethnic background, sexual orientation, religion or belief, and disability in encouraging equality, diversity and inclusion, and in meeting the aims and commitments set out in the equality, diversity and inclusion policy.

 Agreement to follow this policy

-The equality, diversity and inclusion policy is fully supported by senior management and has been agreed with our people.
+The equality, diversity and inclusion policy is fully supported by senior management at Master Private Finance and has been agreed with our people.